What utilities are included?

 It is strongly recommended that you purchase renter’s insurance through your own insurance provider to cover the loss of or damage to your personal property while on campus.
 Be sure to consider the value of your possessions, including computers and electronic equipment, when selecting the policy that’s best for you.

-Is there extra storage space or in-room safes?
+Is there extra storage space?

 Where will I do laundry?